 “Dave, will I dream?
 Daaaaaaave.”
 And then you power down the system.

-Occasionally you got to play a racing game but mostly this was what I recall spending my time doing.
-Thankfully this element has been mostly stricken from the latest entry: Burnout Paradise, and replaced with a huge concrete playground to speed excessively in.
+Occasionally you got to play a racing game, but for the most part this is what I recall spending my time doing.
+Thankfully, this element has been mostly stricken from Burnout Paradise, and replaced with a huge concrete playground to speed excessively in.
 Fans disappointed by the lack of interruptions will be happy to know that by merely unlocking a few cars they’ll be treated to 2-3 minutes of scrolling text and the obligatory jamming of the “A” button next time they visit the garage.
-For the rest of us this is an unwelcome distraction but ultimately nowhere near as intolerable as it was in Burnout 3: Takedown.
+For the rest of us this is an unwelcome distraction but ultimately nowhere near as intolerable as it was in Burnout 3.

 The open world is initially awe-inspiring; then unfortunately, for a period, controller-throwing-ly frustrating.
 The mini-map is zoomed in way too close for the speeds you travel at.
-You’ll regularly find yourself taking an entirely wrong turn, thinking you took a shortcut, and then finishing at a solid, respectable 8th place.
-There are turn signals at the top of the screen that tell you when to turn if you don’t want to take any shortcuts, but the moment you go off the beaten path it is critical that you ignore it completely.
-In fact, just ignore it anyway, be a man, don’t stop for directions, and just learn the city.
-It’s the Steve McQueen way.
-Eventually you’ll start to know major roads by name, the best shortcuts, and the craziest stunt jumps.
-Once it all clicks the game becomes a completely different beast, so give it some time.
+You’ll regularly find yourself taking an entirely wrong turn, thinking you took a shortcut, and then finishing dead last.
+There are turn signals at the top of the screen that tell you when to turn if you don’t want to take any shortcuts, but the moment you go off the beaten path it is critical that you ignore those cues completely.

-There’s a lot more to say about this game, but it’s really not necessary for me to go on for pages about the hundreds of single player events, 350 co-op challenges, user created races, webcam support, and wide variety of vehicles.
+There’s a lot more to say about this game, but it’s really not necessary for me to go on and on about the hundreds of single player events, 350 co-op challenges, user created races, webcam support, and wide variety of vehicles.
 All told, I’ve spent over 25 hours playing this game and I’m absolutely ready to go back for more.
 If you love racing games, buy Burnout Paradise immediately.
-I will warn that there is a multi-hour learning period as you settle into Paradise City, but ultimately it pays off.
+I will again warn that there is a multi-hour learning period as you settle into Paradise City, but ultimately it pays off.
 Casual gamers will have fun tooling around the city while the hardcore will aim for every shortcut.
-If you’re in between it’s possible you’ll end up overwhelmed and bored, but just stick with it, learn with some friends, and it will eventually gel.
-If you’re on the fence, you owe it to yourself to at least rent it as it’s easily the best entry in the series and one of the best arcade racing game ever.
+If you’re in between it’s possible you’ll end up overwhelmed and bored, but try to stick with it, learn with some friends, and it will eventually gel.
+Burnout Paradise is easily the best entry in the series and one of the best arcade racing game ever.